curl/everything-curl/usingcurl.md

 persistent connections. curl will always try to keep connections alive and reuse existing connections as far as it can.

-The curl command line tool can however only keep connections alive for as long as it runs so as soon as it exits back to your command line, it has to close down all currently open connections (and also free and clean up all the other caches it uses to increase subsequent operations).
-We call the pool of alive connections the "connection cache" at times.
+The curl command line tool can, however, only keep connections alive for as long as it runs, so as soon as it exits back to your command line it has to close down all currently open connections (and also free and clean up all the other caches it uses to decrease time of subsequent operations).
+We call the pool of alive connections the "connection cache".

 If you want to perform N transfers or operations against the same host or same base URL, you could gain a lot of speed by trying to do them in as few curl